 DCAL is offering small one-time grants to support faculty in the development and implementation of experiential learning activities in current Dartmouth courses.
-Preference will be given for activities focused on community building and student interaction and/or examining/addressing systemic racism.
-The small pool of funds to support these courses became available with the cancellation of in-person events.
+Preference will be given for activities focused on community building and student interaction, and/or examining/addressing systemic racism.
+This grant program is funded by the Experiential Learning Initiative and the reinvestment of faculty professional development funds to support remote learning.

 Applications are accepted on a rolling basis, starting immediately, until funding is exhausted.